NVIDIA/NeMo/docs/source/checkpoints/intro.rst

 With sharded model weights, you can save and load the state of your training script with multiple GPUs or nodes more efficiently and avoid the need to change model partitions when you resume tuning with a different model parallelism setup.

 NeMo supports the distributed (sharded) checkpoint format from Megatron Core.
-In Megatron Core, it supports two backends: PyTorch-based (recommended) and Zarr-based (deprecated).
+Megatron Core supports two checkpoint backends: PyTorch-based (recommended) and Zarr-based (deprecated).
 For a detailed explanation check the :doc:`dist_ckpt` guide.